viamrobotics/docs/docs/components/motor.md

 ![brushed-dc-wiring](img/motor-brushed-dc-wiring.png)

 The signal wires in the diagram run from two GPIO pins on the Pi to the DIR and PWM pins on the motor driver.
 Refer to a Raspberry Pi pinout schematic to locate generic GPIO pins and determine their pin numbers for configuration.

-> Note: Often, instead of buying just the tiny motor driver chip itself, you’ll purchase a motor driver carrier board which consists of the chip containing the logic gates, attached to a small breakout board which gives you places to attach the necessary wires.
-In this article we’ll refer to this whole motor driver board as a motor driver.
-Note that in RDK, “board” refers to the device with GPIO pins (such as a Raspberry Pi, or a GPIO peripheral attached to a desktop computer) that sends signals to the motor drivers and other devices.
-In the config file, “motor” technically refers to the motor driver for a given motor.

 ### Viam Configuration
 A brushed DC motor without an encoder should be configured with “gpio” as the model.
 Most motor types require a “board” attribute, and also need to depend on that same board.
 For example: